ardeois/graphql-codegen-typescript-mock-data/README.md

 ### dynamicValues (`boolean`, defaultValue: `false`)

 When enabled, values will be generated dynamically when the mock function is called rather than statically when the mock function is generated.
-The values are generated consistently from a [casual seed](https://github.com/boo1ean/casual#seeding) that can be manually configured using the generated `seedMocks(seed: number)` function, as shown in [this test](https://github.com/JimmyPaolini/graphql-codegen-typescript-mock-data/blob/dynamic-mode/tests/dynamicValues/spec.ts#L13).
+The values are generated consistently from a [faker seed](https://github.com/faker-js/faker#%EF%B8%8F-setting-a-randomness-seed) that can be manually configured using the generated `seedMocks(seed: number)` function, as shown in [this test](https://github.com/JimmyPaolini/graphql-codegen-typescript-mock-data/blob/dynamic-mode/tests/dynamicValues/spec.ts#L13).

 ## Examples of usage